SwiftGGTeam/the-swift-programming-language-in-chinese/Sources/TSPL/TSPL.docc/LanguageGuide/OpaqueTypes.md

 so it follows the requirement that functions with opaque return types must return values of only a single type.

-## Differences Between Opaque Types and Protocol Types
+## Differences Between Opaque Types and Boxed Protocol Types

 Returning an opaque type looks very similar to using a protocol type as the return type of a function,